 I’m continually reading articles on improving health, and use myself as a guinea pig.

 I have never been a good visual artist, and you definitely wouldn’t want me on your Pictionary team!

 4. I started my helping career as a Distress Line volunteer.

 This experience was transformative personally and professionally.

 5. I meditate daily.

-I’ve been meditating for over six years now, and it’s one of the most important parts of my daily life.
+I’ve been meditating for over eight years now, and it’s one of the most important parts of my daily routine.